 The ROBS arrangement typically involves rolling over a prior IRA or 401(k) plan account into a newly established 401(k) plan, which a start-up C Corporation business sponsors.
 You then invest the rollover funds in the stock of the new C Corporation.

-If you’re an entrepreneur, you’ll benefit in many ways by using the ROBS retirement option.
-With the ROBS option, you:
+If you’re an entrepreneur, you’ll benefit in many ways by using the Rollover Business Startup Solution retirement option.
+With the Rollover Business Startup Solution, you: